nkohari/nate.io/content/writing/the-city-of-opportunity.md

 I took the job because it was the only opportunity I had, but it ended up being a fantastic chance to get my hands dirty with all sorts of software, everything from websites to embedded systems to data warehouses.
 I ended up staying a couple of years, leaving, and then coming back for awhile.

-Eventually, my career in software led me away from Ohio.
-Raleigh is our home now, and I can't envision us moving back.
-It might not be the City of Opportunity anymore, but I'm proud to be from Akron, and the city will always be a part of me.
+Eventually, my career in software led me away from Ohio, and Raleigh is our home now.
+I can't envision us moving back, but I'm proud to be from Akron, and the city will always be a part of me.

 ---